Greg Cruttwell

-Gregory Jasper Cruttwell (born 22 March 1960) is an English filmmaker, football consultant and former actor.
+Gregory Jasper Cruttwell (born 22 March 1960) is an English filmmaker, former actor and the founder of football club, Balham F.C.
 He is the son of actress Geraldine McEwan and Hugh Cruttwell, former principal of the Royal Academy of Dramatic Art.

 Biography

-Cruttwell attended the London Academy of Music and Dramatic Art.
+Cruttwell attended the London Academy of Music and Dramatic Art from 1978-1981.

 Before branching out as a writer, director and producer, Cruttwell performed in over 20 theatre productions throughout Great Britain.

 In 1990, he wrote and starred in the play Waiting for Sir Larry, which won a Fringe First Award at the Edinburgh Festival.